 Is mesh or paper tape more suitable for drywall?

-Generally, paper dry wall tapes are slightly stronger and more versatile, but mesh tapes have a more manageable learning curve and better moisture resistance.
+Generally, paper drywall tapes are slightly more durable and more versatile, but mesh tapes have a more gentle learning curve and better moisture resistance.
 In the final analysis, this competition depends on personal preference: use the most comfortable cassette!